 If I had been on the receiving end of these notes, I would have read them, smiled at them, and thrown them in the trash.
 But that wasn’t her.

-She’s was, and still is, a still-waters-run-deep kind of kid.
+She was and still is, a still-waters-run-deep kind of kid.

 One afternoon in the late fall, I was looking through her book bag to find a missing assignment.
 Down in the bottom among squashed granola bars and broken crayons were scores of wadded up paper towels.